datalad-handbook/book/docs/basics/101-138-sharethirdparty.rst

      $ git clone https://github.com/DanielDent/git-annex-remote-rclone.git

   This is a wrapper around `rclone <https://rclone.or>`__ that makes any destination supported by rclone usable with :term:`git-annex`.
+If you are on a recent version of Debian or Ubuntu, you alternatively can get it more conveniently via your package manager with ``sudo apt-get install git-annex-remote-rclone``.

 - Copy the path to this repository into your ``$PATH`` variable.
 If the clone is in ``/home/user-bob/repos``, the command would look like this [#f3]_::